gudiseva/stackedit/OTA-Ignite/Session 10 - Odd Enhancers.md

 | Supply | Price left the zone with Gap or 2 consecutive Red Candles | Price has left the Zone with only 1 Red Candle and preceding Green Base Candle | More than 50% of the Base of the Red Leg Candle is submerged within the Zone |
 | Demand | Price left the zone with Gap or 2 consecutive Green Candles | Price has left the Zone with only 1 Green Candle and preceding Red Base Candle | More than 50% of the Base of the Green Leg Candle is submerged within the Zone |

-> The stronger the move away from a Zone, the more out of balance Supply and Demand is in that Zone
+> The "stronger" the move away from a Zone, the more out of balance Supply and Demand is in that Zone